ScienceParkStudyGroup/rna-seq-lesson/_episodes/05-descriptive-plots.md

 > 4. Given a dataframe with 10 samples and 40 variables, what is the maximum number of Principal Components (PCs) that you can compute?
 > 5. If you center the data, do you change the distances between the different samples?
 > 6. How would you measure the accuracy of the 2D graph with only PC1 and PC2?
-> 7. How is called the graph that has individual PCs as the x-axis and the percentage of explained variance as the y-axis?
+> 7. How is called the graph that orders the eigenvalues or percentage of explained variance on the y-axis and the PC number on the x-axis?
 > 8. How are the "gene proportions used to build PC1 and PC2" called?
 What is the proper term?
 Think about the cocktail recipe.
 > 9. (Extra hard) Can you define in simple terms the _eigenvector_ of PC1 and _eigenvalue_ of PC2?
 > 10. How many times is "BAM!" pronounced by Josh Starmer during the video?
 >
 >> ## Answers
 >> 1. PCA allows to plot information from 4 genes on a human-readable 2D plot (2 dimensions, x-axis + y-axis).
+It therefore help to visualise complex multivariate data in a much simpler way.
->> 2. SVD stands for Single Value Decomposition.
+>> 2. SVD stands for Singular Value Decomposition.
 >> 3. Yes, by looking at the loading scores of the genes from each PC, it is possible to relate individual genes to the different PCs.
 If PC1 separates nicely the different sample groups, then the gene with the highest loading score on PC1 is the most interesting to explain that separation.
 >> 4. The maximum number of PCs is the minimum of samples and variables.
 So here a maximum of n = 10 PCs.
 >> 5. No, data centering does not change the distance between samples.
 It centers the cloud of data so that its center is the origin (0,0) on both PC1 and PC2.